-Table 8 shows the spatial distribution of fuel models within the Tepilora Oasis forest complex.
+Table 8, shared by our PNRT partners, shows the spatial distribution of fuel models within the Tepilora Oasis forest complex.
 As can be seen, the most represented pattern is for subparts in which fire propagates predominantly by green fuel of the shrub component in formations characterized by an almost uniform horizontal continuity (40.4 percent).
 These are all more or less evolved and stable evergreen ilex degradation formations (patches and garigues).